withcenter/fireflow/README.md

   - Block users not to enter the chat room. `blockUsers` will hold the list of the blocked users.
   - Sending push notification to all users including those who are unsubscribed the chat room.

+- Since the `AppCheck` is built-in by Flutterflow, why don't fireflow remove the security rules and `/users_public_data`?

 # Getting started